-Both language tables meet once a week, each in one of the private ACDC dining rooms.
+Both language tables meet once a week, in Gordon Commons (formerly the All Campus Dining Center.)
 Students can chat and meet friends over dinner; it’s a fun way to get to know your classmates and professors.
 Hosted by the Chinese and Japanese language fellows, language table sessions also often include group activities such as origami folding and calligraphy.
 Other times, we play games (with prizes!) or sing traditional and modern songs.
 On occasion, the language table hour is used to watch Chinese or Japanese movies or to practice student presentations for one of the many department-sponsored social events.

 The Department of Chinese and Japanese holds the following annual events to enrich students’ experience in the Chinese and Japanese languages and cultures.